Never heard of Philosophical Coaching? Think of it as having your own personal philosopher to help you figure out life.

 Depending on your desires and inclinations, I will sometimes suggest readings that we then discuss and apply to your situation.
 I also offer specialized support to new mothers.

-In philosophical coaching, you and I have a direct conversation about whatever you would like to discuss philosophically.
-Sessions may be conducted by phone, video chat, or in person (in Portland, OR).
+In Individual Philosophical coaching, you and I have a direct conversation about whatever you would like to discuss philosophically.
+Individual coaching sessions may be conducted by phone, video chat, or in person (in Portland, OR).
 See my Rates and Frequently Asked Questions to learn more.
 I also offer Practical Philosophy Workshops.